oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 land at the attackers page).
 So the authorization server would detect the attack and refuse to exchange the code.

-Note: This check could also detect attempts to inject an authorization code that had been obtained from another instance of the same client on another device, if certain conditions are fulfilled:
+This check could also detect attempts to inject an authorization code that had been obtained from another instance of the same client on another device, if certain conditions are fulfilled: